Summary of Significant Accounting Policies

 Foreign currency translation

 The consolidated financial statements are presented in euro, which is the functional and reporting currency of the Group and the parent company.
 Items included in the financial statements of each of the Group entities are measured using their functional currency, being the currency of the primary economic environment in which the entity operates.
 Foreign currency transactions are translated into the appropriate functional currency using the exchange rates prevailing at the dates of transactions or the average rate for a month.
-Monetary balance sheet items denominated in foreign currencies are translated into the functional currency at the rate prevailing at the balance sheet date.
-Non-monetary balance sheet items measured at historical cost are presented in the balance sheet using the historical rate existing at the date of the transaction.
+The balance sheet items denominated in foreign currencies are translated into the functional currency at the rate prevailing at the balance sheet date.

 Exchange differences arising from translation of transactions and monetary balance sheet items denominated in foreign currencies into functional currency are recognised as translation gains and losses in profit or loss.
 Exchange differences arising from equities classified as available-for-sale financial assets are included directly in the fair value reserve in equity.